Discover Argentina's Secrets

 Esteros de Iberá is a conservation project run by an ecological foundation set up by US-entrepreneurs-turned-conservationists Kris and Doug Tompkins, who purchased and restored large tracts of private land, repopulating it with native wildlife.
 The main gateway to the reserve is the soporific village of Colonia Pellegrini, reachable by regular car outside the rainy season, and by 4WD transfers from Mercedes, some 80 miles away.

-Go trekking in the untouched Perito Moreno National Park
+Trek in the Untouched Perito Moreno National Park

 Not to be confused with the glacier of the same name in the popular Parque Nacional Los Glaciares further south, this wild, 714-sq-mile national park nestles by the Chilean border, reachable by 4WD via a rough, lonely side road from the Ruta 40.